vladen/aeroflow/documentation/readme.md

 **Returns**: <code>Promise</code> - A promise resolving when this flow completes successfully or rejecting otherwise.
 **Params**

-- [next] <code>function</code> - Callback to execute for each emitted value, taking two arguments: result, context.
+- [next] <code>function</code> - Callback to execute for each emitted value, taking two arguments: result, data.
-Or EventEmitter object.
-Or EventTarget object.
-Or Observer object.
 - [done] <code>function</code> - If next parameter is callback,
-then callback to execute as emission is complete, taking two arguments: result, context.
+then callback to execute as emission is complete, taking two arguments: result, data.
-Or data parameter.
+Or data argument.
 - [data] <code>function</code> - Arbitrary value passed to each callback invoked by this flow as the last argument.

 **Example**